 Four pounds of chicken for the four quarts of water here is the minimum I've found that will produce a good, flavorful stock.
 Packing in even more chicken—up to eight pounds per four quarts—will yield an even richer, deeper stock.
 Different parts of the chicken will contribute different amounts of gelatin to the stock: Breast meat produces a deliciously flavorful stock that is very thin, while wings produce a slightly less clean flavor, with lots of gelatin.
-If your stock still looks thin like water, even after being fully refrigerated, add the gelatin solution below.
+If your stock still looks thin like water, even after being fully refrigerated, add the gelatin solution as instructed in the recipe.
 Feel free to add other herbs, such as fresh thyme or bay leaves.

 |Saturated Fat 4g||19%|

 |Dietary Fiber 0g||1%|